 THE PIANO AS A GATEWAY – OUR IMPACT

 Measuring and evaluating the social impact of Pianos for People is an important part of our work.
-We have created a framework that will help us collect the data to further support our activity and inform the best possible outcomes.
-We conduct both qualitative and quantitative research, and in addition have a sophisticated data-base and registration system that allows us to track demographics, attendance at lessons, events, etc.
+We are constantly looking for better ways to collect data that accurately assesses our approach, informs the best possible outcomes, and ensures that we’re achieving our mission.
+We conduct both qualitative and quantitative research and maintain a registration database that allows us to track demographics, attendance at lessons, events, etc.

-While the program’s mission and vision are backed by an abundance of research showing the positive impact on musical education on families and communities, Pianos for People feel that it is important to measure and evaluate the extent it is impacting its target population directly.
+While our program’s mission and vision are backed by an abundance of research that continually proves the positive impact on musical education on families and communities, we feel that it is still important to measure and evaluate the extent to which it is impacting our community directly.

 FOCUS GROUP KEY FINDINGS – WHAT OUR FAMILIES ARE SAYING